-These results show that the majority of respondents were not in receipt of council tax support but would agree to increasing the uprating of all allowances and premiums in line with Department for Work and Pensions allowances.
+These results show that more than three quarters of those who responded believe that the allowances and premiums should be uprated in line with Department for Work and Pensions allowances.

 4. Consultation with major preceptors

 Before a Council can determine to revise or replace its LCTS scheme it must consult with any major precepting authority which have the powers to issue a precept to it.